ARREYETTA14/African-Restaurant-Web-App-Dockerized-with-Flask-MySQL/README.md

 ```

-After creating all the folders and files in the Ec2 instnance, do the following
+After creating all the folders and files in the EC2 instance, do the following

-## Step 9: Add Your Images in S3
+## Step 9: Add Your Images to S3

 ### Create an S3 Bucket